 Update 3/24/10: The promotion has been extended to 4/16/2010.

 Velocity Credit Union is offering a new CD special with a 1.76% APY for a 9-month term.
 Minimum deposit is $5,000.
 It's available as a regular or IRA certificate (1-year term).
 The special is listed on the credit union's home page as of 3/02/2010.
-According to this promo page, the special is scheduled to last through 3/15/2010.
+According to the promo page, the special is scheduled to last through 3/15/2010.

 Last month Velocity's CD special was a 2.02% APY 15-month CD.
 The 1.76% APY may seem low even for a short-term CD, but I'm afraid it's very competitive for 9-month CDs.
 As a comparison, the best 9-month CD yield currently listed at Bankrate is 1.44% APY at Nexity Bank.